jimmi0623/ticketing-platform/README.md

 ## 🔐 Confidentiality Notice

 This software contains proprietary and confidential information.
-Any unauthorized access, use, or disclosure is strictly prohibited and may result in legal action.
+Any unauthorized use, or disclosure is strictly prohibited and may result in legal action.

 **© 2024-2025 James Rono.
 All Rights Reserved.**